Idaho Alcohol and Drug Use Statistics

 Insurance plans have to cover addiction treatment.
 There are two laws that require insurance coverage for rehab: the Affordable Care Act and the Mental Health Parity and Addiction Act.
 This extends all types of insurance, including private insurance, insurance through an employer, Medicaid, Medicare, and military insurance plans.

-Insurance companies often have specific networks of health care facilities that they work with, including addiction treatment facilities.
+Insurance companies often have specific networks of healthcare facilities that they work with, including addiction treatment facilities.
 You will have higher out-of-pocket costs at facilities that aren’t part of your insurance company’s network.
 You can ask your insurance company or the rehab center whether it is part of your insurance network.

 Medicaid is a state-federal partnership to provide health insurance to low-income adults and children, people with certain disabilities, and women who are pregnant.
 In Idaho, residents who make 138% of the federal poverty level or less are eligible for Medicaid coverage.3

-Medicare Covers Addiction Treatment
+Medicare Covered Treatment Centers

 Medicare is an insurance plan offered by the federal government for people over the age of 65 and certain people with disabilities or health conditions.
-Medicare is comprehensive insurance and covers physical and mental health care.

 If you need inpatient addiction treatment, you can use the hospitalization coverage under Medicare Part A.4 You will have to pay a co-pay, but the remainder of the costs of treatment are covered by Medicare.
 If you choose outpatient treatment, Medicare Part B covers that as mental health care.5 Some Medicare Advantage supplemental plans offer more coverage or a larger network of facilities to choose from when selecting treatment.